CMTA/CMTAT/README.md

 ### Kill switch

-> This functionality uses the opcode SELFDESTRUCT which the propriety of destroying the contract (= deletion of any storage keys or code) will be remove with the Cancun Upgrade, an upgrade of the Ethereum network.
+> This functionality uses the opcode SELFDESTRUCT which the property of destroying the contract (= deletion of any storage keys or code) will be remove with the Cancun Upgrade, an upgrade of the Ethereum network.
 >
 > Therefore, when the Ethereum Network will integrate this upgrade, this functionality will no longer be available.
 >